 - Pack a reusable water bottle rather than single-use containers such as juice boxes.

-- Do eco-friendly crafts for little ones (homemade play doh, DIY bubble solution, eco-friendly painting and drawing, nature scavenger hunts, etc).
+- Do eco-friendly crafts for little ones (homemade play dough, DIY bubble solution, eco-friendly painting and drawing, nature scavenger hunts, etc).

 - Use your local library.